kevinpt/vhdl-extras/doc/rst/modules/auto/bit_ops.rst

 .. vhdl:entity:: count_ones_chunked

+  Count the number of set bits in a vector with a reduced constant table.

-  :generic TABLE_BITS:
+  :generic TABLE_BITS: Number of bits for constant table
   :gtype TABLE_BITS: positive

-  :port Value:
+  :port Value: Vector to count set bits
   :ptype Value: in unsigned
-  :port Ones_count:
+  :port Ones_count: Number of set bits in ``Value``
   :ptype Ones_count: out unsigned

 count_ones_sequential